junxit/us-congress-bills-113/metadata.md

 - 2013-05-22 — Mr. Olson moved to suspend the rules and pass the bill.
 - 2013-05-22 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H2898)
 - 2013-05-22 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H2898)
+- 2013-05-23 — Received in the Senate, read the first time.
+- 2013-06-03 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 82.